MacUchegit/Detecting-and-Alerting-on-Sensitive-Credential-Access-in-AWS/README.md

 **Caption:**

-*Figure 5: Controlled `GetSecretValue` request generated through the AWS CLI.
+*Figure 5: Controlled `GetSecretValue` request generated through the AWS CLI using `sanifeo-fin-user`.
 The CLI output was restricted to the secret name so that no credential value was exposed in portfolio evidence.*

 ---